 The most popular material used when building a pergola is wood because it looks great but also lasts longer than other types of material such as steel or concrete due to its natural durability over time.
 Some people might opt not to use wood because they fear insects getting inside their house through holes made by termites eating away at wooden beams supporting up against walls running vertically along lengthwise sides; however, there are many ways around this problem, such as installing insecticides into crevices first before construction begins so nothing gets inside where they could nest later down the line after construction finished (which may require extra work).

-Another option would be using stainless steel instead because high-pressure treated lumber cannot withstand long periods of fully exposed sunlight without becoming brittle; however, very few companies produce these types of products, with prices usually exceeding $10k per linear foot!
+Another option would be using stainless steel instead because high-pressure treated lumber cannot withstand long periods of fully exposed sunlight without becoming brittle; however, very few companies produce these types of products, with prices usually exceeding $10k or EGP 310K per linear foot.

 How To Build a Pergola?